Matcham89/chrismatcham-dev/_posts/2025-05-05-Deploying-a-K8S-ninja-using-kagent-MCP-with-ArgoCD-&-Helm.md

-## Step 1: Install Kagent with Helm
+## Step 1: Install kagent with Helm

-First, add the Kagent Helm repo and install it into your cluster.
+First, add the kagent Helm repo and install it into your cluster.
 Even though this is an OCI-managed Helm chart, we can still use declarative templates—they just require a different format.

 Since I’m using ArgoCD, my Application manifest looks like this: